tmueller1/regression-model-validation/README.md

 # Validation Procedure as in [1]

-The idea of the validation procedure as described in [[1]](#1) is to perform a linear regression on the model's predictions $`y_{Model}`$ as a function of the corresponding measurement values $`y_{Real}`$.
+The idea of the validation procedure as described in [[1]](#1) is to perform a linear regression on the model's predictions $y_{Model}$ as a function of the corresponding measurement values $`y_{Real}`$.
 An ideal  model would always predict the real values.
 In practice, this is not possible, e.g. due to noise in the measurements.
 The following image exemplarily illustrates a model's predictions and regression (red) as well as an ideal model (green):

 ![starting point of validation procedure](./figures_for_readme/validation_procedure_starting_point.png)